Networking group

 by Tracy Jensen | Featured Contributor

-When you are trying to grow your business, your network is critical, and not just to gain clients.
-The people you meet in these groups, whether virtual or in person, can help you brainstorm, innovate, critique and connect you with valuable resources.
+When you are trying to grow your business, your network is critical and not just to gain clients.
+The people you meet in these groups, whether virtual or in person, can help you brainstorm, innovate, critique, and connect you with valuable resources.

 However, membership and event fees quickly add up, as can the amount of time you are dedicating to these groups.
 The best approach?
-Vet your organizations carefully before committing for a year.
+Vet your organization carefully before committing for a year.
 Here are a few things to consider to narrow your focus:

 1. Consider your goals.
 What are you looking to get from your time with this organization?
 Clients?
 Expertise in growing your business?
 Vendors?
 Speaking opportunities?
 Consider the type of support you want from any forum and critique from that lens.

 2. Watch their channels first.
 Sign up for their newsletter or review archives.
 Monitor their social channels on the platforms where you live.
-Review the information offered, their tone, how they interact and their accessibility.
+Review the information offered, their tone, how they interact, and their accessibility.

 4. Go to a meeting (or test drive their forum).
 Any group can look great on paper but when you walk into the room – or discussion board – it can quickly become apparent that it isn’t your tribe.
 Recognize that it’s perfectly okay and don’t try to force a fit.
 Only join organizations whose interactions make you feel confident and empowered.